gilby125/HowImLookingForJobs/README.md

       "delay": 300                                  => the delay before the script checks for new jobs }

-  The script is launched using the two following commands in that order :
+  The script is launched using the two following commands in separate terminals in that order :

     > python indeed.py
     > phantomjs jsinterpreter.js